 Sirius’s grey eyes flashed.
-‘That meddlesome old man!
-That’s why he won’t let me take custody of you, that’s why he sends you back to your relatives, why he pushes you into acts of heroism and acts like you risking your life for others is the best you could ever hope to do.’
+‘That absolute cunt!
+That’s why he won’t let me take custody of you, that’s why he sends you back to your relatives, why he pushes you into acts of heroism and pretends you risking your life for others is the best you could ever hope to do!’

 ‘He wants a malleable, naive child to throw into Voldemort’s path,’ Harry said.
 ‘No doubt he believes that the power the Dark Lord knows not is something abstract, pure-hearted, and perfectly heroic.’

 ‘Love,’ Sirius snapped.
-‘He has often made references to your ability to love and risk yourself for others.
+‘He has often made reference to your ability to love and risk yourself for others.
 He expects you to die like Lily did, only with a more permanent effect.’

 ‘I have no intention of dying.’

 If I die, I’ll never see Fleur again.
 He shuddered.
 And the emptiness will have me forever.

 ‘I’m going to tear that wrinkled shit-stain apart with my bare hands.
 I’m done with his Order of the Phoenix.
 I bet Snape knew about the attack tonight and poor Mundungus was just another sacrifice.’

 ‘No.’ Harry shook his head.
 ‘We need to know what he’s doing if he intends to make a martyr of me.’

 ‘So I should stay and spy.’
 Sirius took several long, deep breaths.
 ‘Like Snape.’

 ‘I don’t trust Dumbledore or his Order and I don’t need them, either,’ Harry said.
 ‘I was strong enough to defeat Bellatrix.
 I’ve survived Voldemort alone twice.
 We’ll be fine without him.’